 January 30, 2019

-Reproductive and urologic health can be a cause for concern for many women.
+Reproductive and urologic health can be a cause for concern for many people.
 Often, the topic of pelvic organ prolapses is not discussed until a patient has already experienced symptoms.
-We asked assistant professor of obstetrics and gynecology Dianne Glass, MD, PhD, to explain what pelvic prolapses are and what can be done to treat them.
+As a urogynecologist, an important part of my role is to help patients understand what pelvic prolapses are and what can be done to treat them.

 What is a prolapse and how does it occur?